Discover the Best Restaurants in Santorini with Greeka!

 Make an online reservation and look forward to your special and delicious rendezvous in Santorini!

-An average tip can begin from 3 - 6 € for small orders, but it is polite for large orders to go with the 10% courtesy.
+An average tip can start from 3 - 6 € for small orders, but it is polite for large orders to go with the 10% courtesy.

-Some might have a menu translated in other languages as well (French, German, Italian, Chinese, or Russian).
+Some might have a menu translated into other languages as well (French, German, Italian, Chinese, or Russian).

-As you notice on the menus, both traditional and modern restaurants in Santorini present their dishes by category: salads, appetizers, main dishes, fish, meat etc. If you plan on having a group meal of more than 2 people, you can request a mixture of different main dishes and appetizers for the middle of the table and share them, instead of ordering one main dish per person.
-This is called mezes and it is very common in Greece; you will see many Greeks preferring a group meze along with their drinks.
-With Greek cuisine having such a rich variety of delicious appetizers, it is only logical that you would want to taste as much as possible.
+If you plan on having a group meal of more than two people, you can request a mixture of different main dishes and appetizers for the middle of the table and share them instead of ordering one main dish per person.